 Segmenting Your Visitors

 Everyone visiting your website has a different value to your business.
 Some may have none as they merely stumbled across your pages and don’t have any genuine interest in purchasing your product or service.
 Others have been more proactive in seeking you out and are keen to engage.
 Naturally the ‘browsers’ are of less value to your business and you would want to focus your conversion rate optimisation on those that are more likely to transact with you.
 Segmenting offers with the various types of visitors in mind can help you achieve better results for the groups that matter the most to you.

-The most successful marketers understand that conversion rate optimisation is an ongoing process and continually strive for the best results.
+The most successful marketers understand that conversion rate optimisation is aonly a small part of Growth Driven Design, and is an ongoing process and continually strive for the best results.